Session Expired

 Minnesota AI Laws 2026: What Businesses Need to Know

 Minnesota is building a focused AI regulatory agenda.
-With 37 AI-related bills tracked in the current session, the state is concentrating on two major themes: employment-related AI and comprehensive AI safety standards.
-Minnesota also has an existing deepfake election law (§609.771) that imposes civil penalties up to $100,000 for deceptive AI-generated political content.
+With 39 published AI bills in the current session, the state is concentrating on two major themes: employment-related AI and comprehensive AI safety standards.
+Minnesota already has two enacted deepfake laws from HF 1370 (2023): an election-deepfake statute (§609.771) with criminal fines up to $10,000, and a separate NCII civil cause of action (§604.32) allowing civil penalties up to $100,000 plus damages.
 None of the current session bills have been enacted yet, but several propose significant new obligations.

 Legal Disclaimer: This article is for informational purposes only and does not constitute legal advice.
 Consult a qualified attorney for guidance specific to your situation.